atomlabor/r1-map/README.md

-# r1-map
+# r1-map (Update V 1.5 )

 ## ENG

 ### Minimal Rabbit R1 Map App

-A minimalist navigation app designed for the Rabbit R1 device.
+A minimalist map app designed for the Rabbit R1 device.
 Based on OpenStreetMap and Leaflet, with touch and pinch-to-zoom support.
 UI is intentionally minimal — no search or overlays, no offline mode, hardware controls are in preparation.

 **Current Status:** Reset to stable Leaflet 1.9.4 base implementation with clean HTML structure.